-The Company's Thai oil concessions are assessed in accordance with Thai Petroleum Income Tax Act ("PITA").
+Profits generated by the Company's Thai oil concessions are assessed in accordance with the PITA.
 Taxable profits are subject to a 50% tax rate under PITA.
-During Q4 2023, the Company recognised a recovery of \$3.2 million related to the unwinding of deferred tax liability arising from the fair value of the Mubadala Acquisition's Purchase Price Allocation ("PPA") recognised in Q1 2023.
+During Q1 2024, the Company recognised a recovery of \$16.3 million (Q1 2023: \$7.9 million) related to the unwinding of deferred tax liability arising from the fair value of the Mubadala Acquisition's PPA recognised in Q1 2023.